n8n Over Zapier, Make: The Control Trade

 n8n was the big unlock.
 Tools like ChatGPT and Claude are great, but n8n is the thing that allows you to integrate AI into your work and your processes in a safe and controlled way.

-If you run a fifty-person firm in the same category, here is the operator's read: the automation platform you pick in 2026 isn't about drag-and-drop ease.
-It's about where your logic executes, who controls the stack, and whether you can debug it at 3 a.m. when the customer data pipeline breaks.
+If you run a fifty-person firm in the same category, here is the operator's read: the automation platform you pick in 2026 comes down to three things, where your logic executes, who controls the stack, and whether you can debug it at 3 a.m. when the customer data pipeline breaks.

 Zapier ships AI Actions and Zapier Agents.
 Make ships an AI Agent module. n8n ships AI nodes,and full self-hosting.